mschulzer/logicCircuitPlayground/README.md

 # logicCircuitPlayground

-This is just a simple playground for playing with logic circuits.
+This is just a simple playground for experimenting with logic circuits.

 - Currently it supports three variables `A`, `B`, and `C`.
 - Parentheses, and